reach-sh/reach-lang/docs/src/trouble/index.md

 This should fix the problem after it is done restarting.

 :::note
-Please if this didn't fix the issue, restart your machine
+If this didn't fix the issue, please restart your machine.
 :::

 ## Other issues